Starnaphie/cse15l-lab-reports/lab-report-1-week-2.md

 Now, let's get you ready for this class!

 ## <a name="step-1"></a> Installing VScode
 **Disclaimer**: VScode is the IDE the professor will be using in this class, so downloading it would make lectures and tutorials easier to follow, but you *can* use another IDE.
-Getting VScode is still highly recommended.
+Getting VScode is still highly recommended!

-Just like another other app, installing VScode just takes a quick Google search.
+Just like any other other app, installing VScode just takes a quick Google search.
 In fact, because it has the sweet quality of being *free*, we don't even need to pirate it.
 Going to **[this](https://code.visualstudio.com/download)** link should take you to a page with the following screen.

 ![VScode Download Page](photos/lr1/installing-vscode.png)